s0569571/Anwendung-k-nstliche-Intelligenz/README.md

 It is also recommended to have Cuda installed on your system, so that you can train the network more efficiently.

+Please import the the folders images_background and images_evaluation from: https://github.com/brendenlake/omniglot Copy those folders in the data folder of this project.

 The screenshare and presentation is found at: https://drive.google.com/drive/folders/1L4nX5piRm61AGy_QKI7bYmMoYDKnEFAJ?usp=sharing